TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ![alt text](<Power Tree - Capstone.drawio (2).png>)

-For the color Red, the voltage level is to be a pulsating DC bus mimicking AC nature.
+For the color Red, the voltage level is to be a DC HV bus.
-For the color green, the voltage level is to be the same as the AC source, and the output is an 18 VDC source.
+For the color green, the voltage level is to be the HV DC bus upon input, but through this section, the DC goes to High-frequency AC and then is stepped down to low AC before recitification to DC once more.
 For color Orange, the voltage level is to be 5 VDC.
 For color Blue, the voltage level is to be 18VDC at input.
-The rectifier will take AC and convert it to choppy pulsing DC.
+The rectifier will take the AC and rectify it to choppy DC before filtering.

+- **Overview of Power System Functionality**

+To start, the Power system recieves AC power from the wall.
+Next, the rectification process begins as AC power from a wall is not useful in our application.
+Our main circuit follows the rectification path and then through some smoothing capacitors to provide smooth DC across the induction coil.
+For the design, there is a coil, CT(Current Transformer), and IGBT's in series together.
+The IGBT's simulate AC at high frequency across the induction coil.

+The other circuit branch takes in the HV DC and delivers it to the Off-line SMPS ( switched-mode power supply) which then in turn uses the internal transistor to switch the DC to AC high frequency.
+It is then fed to an AC step-down transformer to 18 VAC.
+On the secondary side, the AC is rectified to DC and smoothed once again to receive 18 VDC that is electrically-isolated from the main circuit supply.
+The 18 VDC then is also branched and fed to a DC-DC converter or regulator that reduces the voltage to 5 volts.
+ALl equipment can be tapped from these points to receive power to operate.

 ### Control System